 If you are claiming a theft loss from a Ponzi-type investment scheme and are following the procedures in Revenue Procedure 2009-20, 2009-14 I.R.B.
 749, enter on line 28 the amount from Section C, line 51.
-Do not complete Section B, lines 19 to 27 of Form 4684 for that loss.
+Don't complete Section B, lines 19 to 27 of Form 4684 for that loss.
 You must fill out Section B, Part II.

 On lines 29 and 34, use a separate line to identify each casualty or theft.
 If you have more than two casualties or thefts, attach an additional sheet following the format of lines 29 and 34.

 Ishmael is claiming two casualty losses for his business property.
 One loss is due to a fire in July and the other loss is due to a hurricane in October.
 He fills out one Section B, Part I for the fire and another separate Section B, Part I for the hurricane.
 He held the property for one year or less.
 He fills out only one Section B, Part II, to summarize the two losses he is claiming.
 On line 29, he enters “Fire” on the first line and “Hurricane” on the second line.

 Enter the part of line 28 from trade, business, rental, or royalty property (other than property you used in performing services as an employee).

 Enter the part of line 28 from income-producing property and from property you used in performing services as an employee.
 Income-producing property is property held for investment, such as stocks, notes, bonds, gold, silver, vacant lots, and works of art.